-Download Wiley’s Prerequisite Economics Readings for Free Today
+Download UWorld’s Prerequisite Economics Readings for Free Today

 For Level I CFA exam candidates, macro and microeconomics can be tricky topics.
 That’s why the prerequisite readings are so important to cover and understand.